 Here’s where things get interesting.
 After two years, mulching increased stem caliper growth of the planetrees by an average of 70% over the trees without mulch (Fig.2).
 For stats junkies scoring at home, that corresponds to a p-value of 0.001.
 What’s going on?
 Well, we know that mulch provides many benefits for trees.
 The biggest in terms of tree growth is conserving soil moisture.
 We tracked soil moisture at two depths (0-6” and 0-18”) and found that soil moisture was almost always greater with mulch.
 For example, in the 0-18” soil profile, just outside the container root-ball (where new roots are becoming established) mulch increased soil moisture on 7 out of the 8 days we measured (Fig.3).
 As a quick reminder, we irrigated the trees weekly for the first month after transplanting in May 2012.
 After that, they were not irrigated.

 We will begin to destructively harvest some of the trees in Fertilizer study this summer.
-We will dig the trees with a backhoe or spade and then use an airspade to excavate the roots.
+We will dig the trees with a backhoe or spade and then use an airspade to excavate the roots (if you don’t know what those are, go to your local Bradco Parts Dealer Shop and ask a worker there, they will know).
 Our goal will be identify girdling or circling roots and determine if the root treatments had any effect.
 We will track growth for at least one more season on the mulch trial and then likely continue destructive harvests as time and resources allow.

 If you’ve been following us for a while, you might remember a post from August 2009 when I got cranky about a pot of lavenders with horrendous root systems.
 I intervened with my Felcos and planted out the patients, hoping for the best.